emory-courses/conversational-ai/docs/syllabus.md

 ## LINC Discussions

-* You will meet with students from the **IDS 385W: Translation: Who, What, How** course three times this semester:
+* You will meet with students from [IDS 385W - Translation: Who, What, How](linc/syllabus-2023s.md) three times this semester:
   * 02/08 (W): evening (60 mins), TBA
   * 03/14 (T): evening (60 mins), TBA
   * 04/24 (M): evening (75 mins), TBA
-* The first two meetings, you will meet in small groups.
+* For the first two meetings, you will meet in small groups.
 These meetings will not replace our regular class hours.
 * For the third meeting, you will present your chatbot to LINC students.
-This meeting will replace our regular class hour on 04/24.
+This meeting will replace our regular class hour.

 ## Project Proposal